Three Persons Viewing the Gladiator by Candlelight

-Three Persons Viewing the Gladiator by Candlelight is a 1765 painting by Joseph Wright of Derby and now resides in the Walker Art Gallery in Liverpool [United Kingdom].
+Three Persons Viewing the Gladiator by Candlelight is a 1765 painting by Joseph Wright of Derby and now resides in the Walker Art Gallery in Liverpool, in the United Kingdom.
 It depicts three men examining a reproduction of the Borghese Gladiator, a famous Hellenistic statue discovered in Italy.
 The painting was one of the first in Wright of Derby's "Candlelight Pictures" series and was originally exhibited in London, gaining much attention.
 Four years later a mezzotint of it was made by William Pether.

 Composition

 With only a candle as a light source, much of the painting is made up of black shadows.
 Many of the forms fade into the darkness, leaving them with vague or nonexistent borders.
 A black expanse of negative space and a small lantern hanging from the ceiling suggests the existence of a room.
 The warm colors of the flame provide a stark contrast against the dark shadows of the space.
 Wright's use of tenebrism creates a sense of drama and life within the image.
 This use of tenebrism is comparable to the works of the old masters, reinforcing an Enlightenment idea of building off of the past while modernizing the present.
 High contrasts of light and shadow illuminate and deepen the objects, textures, and features of those within the room.
 Despite the high contrast in this painting, no part of the work feels rigid or abrupt.
 The glow of the candle gives everything within its light a smooth feeling.
 The light shines gently on the onlookers, highlighting soft, wispy hair, smooth skin, and the soft stone of the Gladiator reproduction.